Alfred Packer: Different truths

-Loutsenhizer erupted with anger, but General Adams exerted his authority, and called for a conference among the five men and the agency officers to determine the next course of action.
+General Adams called for a conference among the five men and the agency officers to determine the next course of action.
 It was decided that a search party would be assembled at once to find the men's remains.
-The five Utah men claimed that they did not believe one part of Packer's story, and that Bell was the sort of man that would lay down his life for another if needed.
+The five original party members claimed that they did not believe one single part of Packer's story.
 General Adams asked of the two Ute men if they knew of an area next to a lake that Packer had described.
 They said that such a place existed roughly 50 miles away, across the hills.
 The search party was headed by agency clerk Herman Lauter and consisted of the five miners from Utah, a few agency officers, and Packer acting as guide.
-After two weeks, as the party was reaching the area of the Lake Fork of the Gunnison River, Packer claimed he was lost and that the area did not look right.
-Loutsenhizer called Packer a liar and a murderer, and insisted that he be hanged then and there.
+After two weeks, as the party was reaching the area of the Lake Fork of the Gunnison River, Packer claimed he was lost and that he did not recognize the surroundings.
 Nothing was found, and the party headed back to the agency.
-Along their route back, Packer attempted to murder Herman Lauter with a large knife he had concealed in his clothing.
+Along their route back, Packer attempted to murder Herman Lauter with a knife.
 He was caught in the act, restrained, and arrested.
 General Adams had been willing to believe Packer up to this point, but the unprovoked attempt made on his officer's life convinced him that Packer was dangerous.
 He was transported to Saguache and jailed by the sheriff outside the town itself for his own protection.

+First confession

 During Packer's detention, he retracted what he had told the men at the agency about the events leading up to the five men losing their lives.
 He now claimed that the men had encountered a strong blizzard along their way through the mountains.
 The snow fell so heavily and persistently that they became hopelessly lost, and were unable to retrace their steps back to their starting point.
 Provisions were already minimal when they began the trek, and quickly ran out.
 They just as quickly ran out of matches, and were forced to carry hot embers in a steel coffee pot to have a means to light fires.
 Days went by with no signs of game, and attempts at ice fishing proved utterly futile.
 After roasting and eating their shoes and attempting to survive on what scant and edible vegetation they could find, the men, claimed Packer, entered into a pact whereby if one died, his meat would serve to save the others from starvation.
 After days of hiking with virtually nothing to eat, Israel Swan could go no further, and the others were dangerously fatigued.
 They found a pine-shaded gulch next to a lake, and set up camp.
 A short time after this, Swan died of a combination of hunger and exposure, according to Packer.